Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture: Solution Approach

 \subsection{Joint Optimization and Training}

 There are multiple loss components in the overall solution of DGLR.
 So, we form the final loss function of DGLR by taking a linear combination of all as shown below.

-where $\alpha_1, \alpha_2, \alpha_3, \alpha_4 \in \mathbb{R}_+$ are hyperparameters.
+where $\alpha_1, \alpha_2, \alpha_3, \alpha_4 \in \mathbb{R}_+$ are hyperparameters. $W_{G}$ and $\Theta_{R}$ contain the trainable parameters of GNN and RNN layers respectively.
 In contrast to existing works which solve graph structure learning as an expensive approximation of a combinatorial optimization problem \cite{jin2020graph,selvan2020graph}, the variables in the optimization problem in Equation \ref{eq:totalLoss} are only the parameters of GNN and RNNs.
-Please note that we do not minimize Equations \ref{eq:GC}-\ref{eq:TS} directly with respect to the reconstructed adjacency matrix $\hat{A}$, rather it is always calculated as $\hat{A}^t = \text{ReLU} \Big( H^t {H^t}^{Trans}\Big)$ (Equation \ref{eq:recon}) (Followed by row normalisation).
+Please note that we do not minimize Equations \ref{eq:GC}-\ref{eq:TS} directly with respect to the reconstructed adjacency matrix $\hat{A}$, rather it is always calculated as $\hat{A}^t = \text{ReLU} \Big( H^t {H^t}^{Trans}\Big)$ (Equation \ref{eq:recon}) (followed by row normalisation).
 Thus, instead of solving task learning (which in this case is predicting soil moisture) and graph structure learning as alternating minimization, we jointly solve both in the framework of neural networks using ADAM \cite{kingma2014adam}.

 Once we obtain the reconstructed adjacency matrix $\hat{A}^t$ after optimizing Equation \ref{eq:totalLoss}, we use $\hat{A}^t$, along with node feature matrices $X^t$, $\forall t \in [T]$ for the next iteration of DGLR.
 The pseudo code of DGLR is presented in Algorithm \ref{alg:DGLR}.

-We use a simple strategy to fix the values of $\alpha_1, \alpha_2, \alpha_3$, and $\alpha_4$.
-We check the values of different loss components in Equation \ref{eq:totalLoss} and set these hyperparameters in such a way that all the components get equal weight at the beginning of the optimization.
+Please note that DGLR is semi-supervised in nature.
+For example, there can be examples in the training where soil moisture value is not present due to some loss of information or faulty sensors, but other feature information is present.
+In a conventional supervised setup, such unlabeled examples (without ground truth) are ignored in the training.
+But in DGLR, both labeled and unlabeled examples are used to propagate information through the graph neural networks (Equation \ref{eq:GNNemb}).
+Unlabeled examples can also contribute in the training loss function components such as Equations \ref{eq:GC} and \ref{eq:FS}.
+Because of the semi-supervised nature, DGLR can work well even with lesser amount of labeled data or missing data, as shown in Section \ref{sec:sensiSM}.